Everything you need to know about the 2022 Oscars

 WHAT ARE THE PREDICTIONS FOR THE WINNERS ON OSCAR NIGHT?

-"The Power of the Dog" is the presumed frontrunner for best picture and best director, for Jane Campion, but there is also the possibility that "CODA" will take best picture.
+``The Power of the Dog'' is the presumed frontrunner for best picture and best director, for Jane Campion, but there is also the possibility that ``CODA'' will take best picture, especially after it won at the Producer's Guild Awards.
 Either way, it'll be the first time a streaming service has won best picture.
-Other likely winners include Will Smith for best actor ("King Richard"), Jessica Chastain for best actress ("The Eyes of Tammy Faye"), Troy Kotsur for best supporting actor ("CODA") and Ariana DeBose for best supporting actress ("West Side Story").
+Other likely winners include Will Smith for best actor (``King Richard''), Jessica Chastain for best actress (``The Eyes of Tammy Faye''), Troy Kotsur for best supporting actor (``CODA'') and Ariana DeBose for best supporting actress (``West Side Story'').

+Show producers added names throughout the week, but at the moment stars expected to hand out awards Oscar night include Bill Murray, Lady Gaga, Kevin Costner, Samuel L. Jackson, Zoe Kravitz, Anthony Hopkins, Lily James, Mila Kunis, John Leguizamo, Simu Liu, Rami Malek, Lupita Nyong'o and Rosie Perez.

+On Wednesday the academy squashed one pre-show controversy by confirming that ``West Side Story'' star Rachel Zegler will be a presenter, a reversal that came after several days of uproar when the actor noted on social media she didn't have an Oscar invite.

 WHAT ELSE CAN WE EXPECT FROM THE OSCARS?